 Objective: To establish standards and measurement methods, and test for smart grid and microgrid Power Conditioning Systems needed to transition from today’s low penetration of nondispatchable intermittent renewable energy sources to flexible grid operations that can actively adjust to varying grid conditions.

-Early standards and implementations for grid integration of distributed generation and storage (Distributed Energy Resources – DER) were intended for very low penetration levels and are unable to ensure grid stability and safety for high penetration levels.
-The new approach of this project is to use the PCS to provide an operational interface for DER that better meets these needs, enabling higher penetration levels and increased value proposition of the DER devices.
-This NIST project leads the international effort to coordinate standards and test for PCS-based utility interactive grid support functions provided by DER (“Smart Inverters”).
-The project is also spearheading the advancement of standards and test for future PCS-based grid architectures using microgrids to enable very high penetration level of DER, better grid resiliency, and more rapid grid restoration and recovery.
+Early standards and implementations for grid integration of distributed generation and storage (Distributed Energy Resources – DER) were intended for low penetration levels and are unable to ensure grid stability and safety for high penetration levels.
+The approach of this project is to use the PCS to provide an operational interface for DER that better meets these needs, enabling higher penetration levels and increased value proposition of the DER devices.
+This NIST project participates in the international effort to coordinate standards and testing for PCS-based utility interactive grid support functions provided by DER (“Smart Inverters”).
+The project is also participating in the advancement of standards and test for future PCS-based grid architectures using microgrids to enable very high penetration level of DER, better grid resiliency, and more rapid grid restoration and recovery.

-The Microgrid/PCS Interoperability Testbed enables testing interoperability of PCSbased devices and controllers in microgrid scenarios.
+The Smart Grid Testbed microgrid facility enables research on interoperability of PCSbased devices and controllers in microgrid scenarios.
 The lab also includes electrical interconnection and information exchange with devices and systems from other Smart Grid Projects located in adjacent labs within the overall Smart Grid Testbed.
-The Microgrid/PCS Interoperability Testbed is being configured to support four different scales of microgrids: